softhints/python/README.md

 # Who is this repo for?

 For people who are interested in data science, data analysis and finding interesting relation for data.
 This repository is related to site: https://blog.softhints.com/tag/pandas/ where you can find more interesting videos.

+New website dedicated to Pandas and Data Science was started: https://datascientyst.com/.
+It has better organization and covers topics in many areas.

 The youtube channel is:

 https://www.youtube.com/channel/UCg5rvP_D735oSBatdcH5ZFA